FREE COMMUNICATION GUIDE

 These tests are not meant to put you in a box.
 Instead, they are to help you see the cozy box that you are already in, and how to venture outside of that box (if you desire to!).

-I like to think of the 9 numbers of the Enneagram as “energies”, and that we have all 9 energies within ourselves.
-Each energy has its strengths (positive traits) and development areas (potentially negative traits).
+I like to think of the 9 numbers of the Enneagram as “energies”.
+Each energy has its strengths and development areas.
+We have all 9 of these energies within ourselves.

-PLEASE NOTE: It can be challenging to find your type.
+PLEASE NOTE: It can be challenging to find your type, and this too is part of the work of the Enneagram!
 For example:

-Most typing/sorting is usually done by behavioral patterns, which many types/energies may share.
+Most typing/sorting quizzes are usually done by behavioral patterns, which many types/energies may share.
 However, the Enneagram is about core motivations, fears, and desires, not behaviors.

 We also shift and change throughout our lifetime, and have life events that may affect our behavior.
 Our upbringing, culture, trauma, and the amount of personal inner work a person has done can all make it challenging to hone in on which Type you lead with.